ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     Note: an access token can be first issued to an client instance (requiring authorization by the RO) and subsequently rotated.

 Grant
-: (verb): to permit an instance of client software to receive some attributes at a specific time and valid for a specific duration and/or to exercise some set of delegated rights to access a protected resource (noun): the act of granting.
+: (verb): to permit an instance of client software to receive some attributes at a specific time and valid for a specific duration and/or to exercise some set of delegated rights to access a protected resource (noun): the act of granting permission to a client instance.

 Privilege
 : right or attribute associated with a subject.